aws-samples/aws-batch-comp-infrastructure-sample/README.md

 After setup, you should be able to run any number of solve jobs before cleaning up.

-**It is very important that you clean up!
-EC2 nodes that remain active continue to be charged against your account**.
+**It is important that you [clean up](#cluster-teardown) once you are done.
+EC2 nodes that remain active continue to be charged against your account.**

 ### Cluster Setup